 A characteristic often seen in those who fly on New Shepard is a passion and drive for adventure, which is very true of Jaison Robinson.
 Robinson has spent time in the air and sea both skydiving and scuba diving.
 His aviation dreams were fullfilled by breaking the sound barrier in a Mig-29 fighter jet.
 He also spent time in extreme temperatures in Antarctica and in Venezuala while climbing the worlds tallest waterfall.

 Robinson also appeared on Surivor: Samoa (pictured) in 2009.
 As of present, Robinson owns a commercial real estate company, JJM Investments.
-This was his first flight to a new personal altitude record.
+This will be his first flight to a new personal altitude record.

 Continuing the theme of adventures, Victor Vescovo has completed the “Explorer’s Grand Slam” – the summiting of the worlds seven summits as well as skiing to the North and South Poles.
 As of 2020, Vescovo has dived the Challenger Deep twelves times (a record).
 For one dive, he was accompanied by Hamish Harding, who is also flying on NS-21.

 Vesoco knows his way around vehicles too.
 He is a certified multi-engine jet and helicopter pilot.
 In addition, he operates submersible test craft.

 He holds degrees from Standford, MIT, Harvard, and served 20 years in the US Navy Reserve in intelligence.
 Vescovo is no newbie to adventure, but this space flight might take the cake.

 The New Shepard Crew Capsule has the capability to carry up to six people in a large pressurized 15 m3 (530 ft3) interior.
 Blue Origin’s main goal is to open up the experience of microgravity and the view of the curvature of the Earth to the general public.
 Each large window can let through 92% of visible light despite its structural ability to hold pressure making the experience that much more clear.